bklthwnrkm/drift-like-lightning/README.md

 - Specified return value type of useLocalizedDataFetcher.ts
   - https://stackoverflow.com/questions/73527586/typescript-return-a-value-depends-on-generic-type
 - Added search placeholder translation to placeholder property in theme.config.tsx(\* Band-aid solution)

+0407

+- Created layouts dir and mdxPageLayout.tsx in it
+- Succeeded in applying the layout to mdx pages